microchad/bw/src/routes/docs/regenerating-entropy-grids.md

 However, some users may find value in having the option to make hand-written or digital copies of regeneration words in some circumstances - for example, if you decide to lodge a copy of an Entropy Grid with a 3rd party for safe-keeping, e.g. a sibling, parent, child, etc. then giving them a 12 word Recovery Phrase (which looks like a Bitcoin seed word backup, but is not one) instead of a full copy of your Entropy Grid adds an additional level of security.
 12 words which look like a Bitcoin seed phrase but don't act like one is potentially a very useful decoy.

 Having 12 words as a representation for an Entropy Grid instead of a PDF file may also open up more options for users to store the keys to their grids.

+NB: Recovery is only available with Deterministric Entropy Grids.
+Maximum Entropy Grids use 19580-bits of entropy - with this supracosmic-level of randomness, it is not possible to offer regenerative recovery phrases.
+Maximum Entropy Grids therefore need to be stored securely once generated.

+## Regenerating a Deterministic Grid

 Let's test it.